Charli XCX: 2015–2018: Vroom Vroom, Number 1 Angel, and Pop 2

 On 17 March 2017, Mura Masa released his single "1 Night", which featured vocals from Charli XCX.
 On 26 July 2017, Charli XCX released "Boys", along with a self-directed music video featuring an ensemble cast of male celebrities, including Joe Jonas and Brendon Urie, among others.
-On 6 August, Charli XCX performed at Lollapalooza music festival 2017.
-On 20 August 2017, the majority of Charli XCX's third studio album was leaked with the remainder of the tracks leaking the following year.
+On 6 August, Charli XCX performed at the Lollapalooza music festival.
+In 2017, the majority of Charli XCX's third studio album was leaked with the remainder of the tracks leaking the following year.
 The leak of the album featuring the then-lead single "After the Afterparty" led to the cancellation of the album release and Charli XCX deciding to make an entirely new third studio album.

 The Number 1 Angel follow-up mixtape, Pop 2, was released on 15 December 2017, featuring collaborations with Carly Rae Jepsen, Tove Lo, Alma, Caroline Polachek, Brooke Candy, Cupcakke, Pabllo Vittar, Dorian Electra, Mykki Blanco, Tommy Cash, Kim Petras, Jay Park and MØ.
-On 15 March 2018, Charli XCX performed at El Rey Theatre in Los Angeles in support of her mixtape Pop 2.
+On 15 March 2018, Charli XCX performed at El Rey Theatre in Los Angeles in support of Pop 2.
 In May 2018, Charli XCX started performing on Taylor Swift's Reputation Stadium Tour as an opening act alongside Camila Cabello.
 On 31 May, the day of the first concert on Swift's tour, she released "5 in the Morning".
-On 29 June, she released the double single "Focus" / "No Angel".
+On 29 June, she released "Focus" and "No Angel" as a double single.
 On 27 July, she released the single "Girls Night Out", which had previously been performed live and leaked in 2017.